 Making An Insulated Terminal Connection

-This is a double crimp ratchet tool for use with insulated terminals that are non-heat shrink.
-When crimping an insulated terminal with a double crimper it is important to note the direction of the terminal.
-The "open end" or the end you feed the wire into should always face the colored dots!
+This is an Ancor double crimp ratchet tool for use with insulated terminals that are non-heat shrink.
+When crimping an insulated terminal with this particular double crimper it is important to note the direction of the terminal.
+The "open end" or the end you feed the wire into should always face the colored dots.
 The reason for this is simply that the dies are not symmetrical.
 The end where the colored dot is crimps the strain relief portion of the terminal and the other side crimps the barrel and wire creating a cold formed crimp.

 Again, when using this ANCOR double ratchet crimper the ring, spade or quick disconnect side of the terminal should ALWAYS be on the right side of the crimper jaws and the wire should ALWAYS be on the left side!
 If you make a crimp, from the wrong side of the crimping tool, the crimp will not be as strong and may fail!
 Other double crimp tools may be different so check with you manufacturer for instructions.
 The side with the smallest crimped ID is the one to crimp the bare wire end.

 WARNING: Double crimp tools are UNIDIRECTIONAL!
+Not all tool makers place the colored dots on the same side as this tool!!
 If you crimp the terminal backwards it will pull out far to easily and pose a safety risk.
-The strain relief ID is far larger than the crimp barrel ID so please DO NOT CRIMP backwards.
+The strain relief crimp nest will be larger than the crimp nest for the wire to terminal.
+Please DO NOT CRIMP backwards.
 Many readers have complained that their double crimp tools don't work well, and some cheap ones may not.
-I always explain that they are unidirectional and they write back to say they now work fine.
+I always explain that they are unidirectional and they most often write back to say they now work fine.

 I can only suspect a vendor change caused this?
 I would suggest considering a Pro's Kit